edge-cloud/www.edge-cloud.net/_posts/2015-09-11-sddc-architecture-business-continuity-with-multiple-regions.md

 ### Disaster Recovery Design Example

-Within this example, the SDDC includes two locations: A protected &#8220;Region A&#8221; in San Francisco, CA and a &#8220;Region B&#8221; for recovery purposes in Los Angeles.
-VMware&#8217;s Site Recovery Manager (SRM) provides a solution for automating the creation and execution of a disaster recovery plan or workflows between these two regions for the above described management applications.
+Within this example, the SDDC includes two locations: A protected "Region A" in San Francisco, CA and a "Region B" for recovery purposes in Los Angeles.
+VMware's Site Recovery Manager (SRM) provides a solution for automating the creation and execution of a disaster recovery plan or workflows between these two regions for the above described management applications.

 Region A initially hosts the management application virtual machine workloads, that are being protected.
-As such this region is referred to as the &#8220;protected region&#8221;.
+As such this region is referred to as the "protected region".

 ### Logical Design